ParallelMaths/parallel/pages/9-32-ham-sandwich-problem.md

 ::: problem id=5_1 marks=2
 ![](/resources/9-32-ham-sandwich-problem/5-letter.png){image align="right"}
 __5.1__ This terrific "funny fold" puzzle is by Martin Gardner & Scott Kim.

 The figure on the right is a letter of the alphabet that has been cut out of paper and folded just once.

 It is __NOT__ the letter __L__.

-What is letter is it?
+What letter is it?

 <input solution="F"/>
 :::